Felix F. Feist

 Felix F. Feist (July 15, 1883 - April 15, 1936) was a lyricist and Metro-Goldwyn-Mayer executive.
 He wrote the lyrics for songs in several Broadway shows.
 Leo Feist, one of the "Big 7" sheet music publishers, was his brother.
 Felix E. Feist was his son, and Raymond E. Feist is his grandson.
 Several of the songs he wrote the lyrics for became prominent.
 "Strolling 'Long the Pike" was a song set at the 1904 World's Fair in St. Louis.
 Ada Jones recorded the song "Bull Frog & Coon" in 1906 for Edison Records.
 It was also recorded by the Five Brown Brothers in 1911.
 Feist wrote the lyrics for the song now known as "Skidamarink", a popular children's song.

+He had one son, Felix E. Feist ("Felix Jr."), and one daughter.